Style and Energy Savings: Strategic Shade Tree Planting

 By blocking and dissipating the sun’s rays, strategically placed trees shield areas of your home and property from unwanted heat.

 Similar to how we sweat, shade trees cool the surrounding air through water evaporation.
 But you won’t be sweating much after your shade trees grow in.
-(Unless hitting the gym is one of your New Year’s resolutions.)

 The following locations are great for shade trees: